Heroic Fantasy: Gameplay

-Heroic Fantasy is a game in which the players lead a team of characters.
+Heroic Fantasy is a game in which the players lead a team of fantasy characters.
 At the outset, players choose a party of up to fifteen characters using one hundred points, which can be used to maximize the size of the party or choose a smaller party of stronger characters.
 Various options are available when choosing characters including races such as dwarves, giants, fairies, leprechauns, and gremlins; and types such as magic users or fighters.
 There is no final object of the game or way to win; the purpose of the game is to advance by negotiating challenging mazes, defeating monsters, and collecting treasure and experience points.
 According to Michael A. Stackpole in 1985, the second level was very challenging while the setting for level three was outdoors with "new wanderers" and new spells.
 He noted that level four was rife with undead creatures.
 Of level five, Stackpole stated it was "very interesting" with new features and maps that "force characters to face danger whether they want to or not".
 After capturing a castle on the fifth, outside level, players can retire, defend their castle, or look for more to capture.

 While negotiating mazes, players have various spells available for use, including "blast", "sleep", and "fireball".
 Players can find different types of treasure in the mazes, to include four types of potions: healing, strength, poison, and Stygean, the latter which adds "ten to the character's Constitution regardless of its current value".
 According to Jim Townsend there is also a fifth—a cloning potion—which replicates a character that is "VERY rare".
 Players can also find magical items such as elf cloaks, fairy rings, amulets, and Thundereggs, which have various properties and effects, as well as basic treasure such as gold rings, coins, and jewels, which provide only experience points.

 While exploring mazes, players can encounter other player characters as well as monsters run by the computer, or non player characters (NPCs), with the latter being more prevalent.
 According to Jim Townsend, NPCs belong to clans, and actions taken against one are viewed similarly by other NPCs in the same clan (e.g., an attack against one clan NPC will cause other clan NPCs to attack a player's party on sight later).